instructlab/instructlab/docs/gpu-acceleration.md

 With that done, it's time to move on to `llama-cpp-python`.

 Go to the project's Github to see the [supported backends](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends).
 There are several possible backends that may work on AMD; `CLBlast (OpenCL)` and `hipBLAS (ROCm)` have been tested to work.
 It may be worth installing others to see if they work for you, but your mileage may vary.
-We'll include instructions for the tested backends below!
+Instructions for the tested backends are included below!

 Whichever backend you choose, you'll see a `pip3 install` command.
 You'll want to add a few options to ensure it gets installed over the existing package: `--force-reinstall` and `--no-cache-dir`.